4 Steps to Hiring the Right Independent Professional

 The SOW sets a foundation for good communication as well.
 You want to ensure that you discuss the details and define a SOW that clearly articulates what will be done, how it will be done, in what time frame, and for what cost.
 Don’t assume that something will be done as part of the project; discuss it with the contractor ahead of time and spell it out in the SOW.

 An effective SOW is critical—even if it is only appreciated when pressures rise, or a miscommunication is claimed.
-A well-defined SOW protects both the contractor as well as your business.
+A well-defined SOW protects both your business and the contractor.
 Detailed, clear parameters can establish the rights and responsibilities of both parties and limit liability.